zzzprojects/docs/entityframework-effort.net/pages/getting-started/overview.md

 Effort (**E**ntity **F**ramework **F**ake **O**bjectContext **R**ealization **T**ool) is the official `In Memory` provider for Entity Framework Classic.
 It creates a fake or mock database that allows you to test the Business Logic Layer (BLL) without worrying about your Data Access Layer (DAL).

  - It is basically an ADO.NET provider that executes all the data operations on a lightweight in-process main memory database instead of a traditional external database.
- - It provides some intuitive helper methods that makes this provider easy to use with ObjectContext or DbContext classes.
+ - It provides some intuitive helper methods that make this provider easy to use with ObjectContext or DbContext classes.
  - A simple addition to existing code might be enough to create data-driven tests that can run without the presence of the external database.

 The term **Transient** refers to the lifecycle of the underlying in-memory database.